What Is Double Glazing?

 As well as the frames you will also have the choice to modify the type of glass for your double glazing.

-Tempered Glass.
-Tempered glass is a type of safety glass.
+Tempered Glass: a type of safety glass.
 It is more durable than normal annealed glass and therefore reduces the risk of injuries and accidents if broken.

-Tinted Glass.
-Tinted glass is an added film to your double glazing that reduces the transmission of ultraviolet light through your doors and windows.
+Tinted Glass: an added film to your double glazing that reduces the transmission of ultraviolet light through your doors and windows.
 It protects your furniture from sunlight, keeps your house cooler during summer and offers you a higher level of privacy.

-Reflective Glass.
-Reflective glass has a metallic finish which gives doors and windows a very modern look.
+Reflective Glass: a metallic finish which gives doors and windows a very modern look.
 It efficiently cools your home during summer while heating it during winter by reflecting radiation.

 Can I Repair Double Glazing?